Are Dockless Bikes a Cybersecurity Threat?

 Meanwhile, your personal data is also taking a little trip.
 From unlocking to relocking, your name, payment information, geographic location and route are getting beamed, via smartphone and a chip on the bike, to company servers.
 Where?
 It depends on which company you’re riding with.

-If your bike comes courtesy the Beijing-based companies Ofo or Mobike—the two dominant dockless players, now muscling their way into the U.S.—there’s a chance your data could eventually land in China, where the line between state and private sector is notoriously blurry.
+If your bike comes courtesy of the Beijing-based companies Ofo or Mobike—the two dominant dockless players, now muscling their way into the U.S.—there’s a chance your data could eventually land in China, where the line between state and private sector is notoriously blurry.
 Some cybersecurity and data privacy experts think that could be a compromising position.

-Once concern: Personal and mobility data could conceivably be valuable from a counterintelligence standpoint.
+One concern: Personal and mobility data could conceivably be valuable from a counterintelligence standpoint.
 If a dockless bike-sharing app generated enough comprehensive GPS location data, “based on that data, you could look to see where I am and where I’m going,” said Anthony Ferrante, a former White House cybersecurity advisor and current head of cybersecurity at FTI Consulting.
 Examined alongside other account information, “you could also find out who my friends and family are.”

 Whether you should worry about snagging a ride on a China-based bikeshare company’s cycle is definitely debatable.
 But Brooks Rainwater, director of the National League of Cities’ Center for City Solutions, thinks that issue should at least be raised.
 “The way these bikes are set up, you’re creating a wholesale understanding of how people are moving through cities,” he said.
 “When it comes to the question of how you treat companies from China, versus companies from the U.S., I do think there are fundamentally some national security concerns.”

 Shared bicycles, untethered of stationary docks and available for pick-up and drop-off anywhere, seem like manna from Jane Jacobs heaven.
 An alternative for short trips city dwellers might otherwise make by car could relieve traffic congestion and put more dollars in commuter pockets.
 For their “revolutionary” and “transformative” potential, dockless bikes have drawn comparisons to the advent of ride-hailing and even the internet itself.
-“Bikes plus smartphones… might just be enough to usher in a new golden age for cities,” Felix Salmon recently wrote at Wired.
+“Bikes plus smartphones…might just be enough to usher in a new golden age for cities,” Felix Salmon recently wrote at Wired.

 In China, where the dockless model was pioneered in 2014, the shared bikes now number a staggering 16 million, according to a recent study.
 There, super-dense urban populations and a laissez-faire approach to new companies competing in city streets have allowed dockless bikes to take off (and in some cases, pile up).